Hasan-aga/feedly_clone/README.md

   2. The controller: this layer handles all data validation/processing.
   3. The database (model): this layer handles querying the database. minimal data processing.

-The frontend is your typical NextJS application.
+The frontend is your typical React application.